mjoyceGR/AGB_grid_visualizer/README.md

-# The raw data data (e.g. model grids) associated to this project are available on Zenodo.
+# The raw data data (model grids) associated to this project are available on Zenodo.
-## Due to the volume of data, the tracks are spread across four Zenodo DOIs and several different .tar.gz files
+## Due to the volume of data, the tracks are spread across four different Zenodo listings and several different .tar.gz files.
+Each Zenodo listing has its own DOI.

 ### https://zenodo.org/records/11280179
 ### https://zenodo.org/records/11282597